Allegheny-ComputerScience-600-Sum2022/cmpsc-600-senior-thesis-antlet/thesis.md

 - Output error/suggestion messages when standards are not met
 - Provide program scores

-The study by Wang et al. used name-length and name-style for comparison to determine some "ideal" standards/suggestions for Python students.
+The study by Wang et al. used name-length and name-style for comparison to determine some "ideal" standards/suggestions for Python students [@Wang].
 This same type of logic is what will drive the set of standards that the tool will use to evaluate identifiers.
 The features and their specifics are determined by the research done in the next section.
 With the features and their limits decided, the tool will parse its given program, find its identifiers and analyze them based on the standards.
 If names are determined to conflict with the predetermined rules of the linter, error messages will be produced in an attempt to help the user solve the issues.
 In addition to this, scores will be produced based on the evaluation for optimal visualization.

 As a student-aimed tool, NamePy is intended to be used as a resource to instill good habits in student developers.
 While many popular linters are used by experienced users in their project builds, this tool is meant to be "graduated" from.
 Used for evaluation, it will help students to more quickly bridge the gap that exists between low and high level programmers in regard to identifier naming.
 With this intent reached, beginning Python developers will improve their identifier quality and therefore overall code quality for all projects to come.